gitter-badger/CLOUD-ATLAS/README.md

+# PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
-# PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit (React and Material UI)
+(React and Material UI - dropping the original lit and FAST libraries)

+Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
+This is what you are looking for!
+The PWA-SPA-Map-and-Menu-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.

-## Full insight into the realm of PWA
+## Deep insight into the realm of PWA
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

-## Welcome to the HARDFORK of PWA Builder
+## This is HARDFORK of PWA Builder
-(modified to be able to use React and Material UI, dropping the original lit and FAST libraries)

 PWA Builder is an awesome project of a handful Microsoft developers providing a great entree for building a PWA.